 The Food Bank was the first in the nation to have an on-site Culinary Center with a professional kitchen and cooking demonstration area.
 The Culinary Center prepares nutritious meals from perishable food that would otherwise be discarded.
-These meals are preserved by freezing and distributed by our Partner Programs.
+These meals are served on our Mobile Eatery food trucks and also preserved by freezing and distributed by our Partner Programs.

 For more information on how the Culinary Center makes an impact on our community, check out our programs below or click here for recent videos and articles about our Culinary Center.

 Mobile Eatery Food Truck

 The Mobile Eatery food truck is just one of the ways we fight hunger in eastern Oklahoma.
 The Mobile Eatery focuses on summer feeding for children, providing meals during grocery distributions, serving at senior centers and raising funds through events to give back to the Food Bank’s programs.